The Tender Land: History

 Copland and Johns made revisions to the opera, expanding Act 2 for performances at Tanglewood in August 1954, and making further adjustments for Oberlin College in 1955.
-With the composer's agreement, Murry Sidlin re-scored the work with reduced forces - the same scoring as the original 13 instrument version of Appalachian Spring - for a production in New Haven in 1987, a staging that ran for more than 50 performances.
+With the composer's consent, Murry Sidlin re-scored the work with reduced forces - the same scoring as the original 13 instrument version of Appalachian Spring - for a production in New Haven in 1987, a staging that ran for more than 50 performances.
 Sidlin also added two of Copland's Old American Songs to the central party scene.

 On July 28, 1965, the composer conducted a concert version of his work, as part of the French-American Festival, with the New York Philharmonic.
 In the cast were Joy Clements, Claramae Turner, Richard Cassilly, Norman Treigle, and Richard Fredricks.
 Three days later, Columbia recorded an abridged version of the opera, again conducted by Copland, at the Manhattan Center, with the same cast.
 In 2000, Sony released the historic performance on compact disc.

 Roles

 Synopsis

-The setting is the 1930s in the midwestern United States, at the time of the spring harvest and also of high school graduation.
+The setting is the 1930s in the mid-western United States, at the time of the spring harvest and also of high school graduation.